nbtrieu/pro-README-maker/SampleREADME.md

 ## Questions

-For any questions or feedback, please feel free to email me at kfsld@gmail.com.
+For any questions or feedback, please feel free to email me at nbtrieu@uci.edu.
-If you would like to check out more of my projects, please visit [jfksda](https://github.com/jfksda).
+If you would like to check out more of my projects, please visit [nbtrieu](https://github.com/nbtrieu).